mateus-po/appoitment-reservatons-project/README.md

     // password to that email account
     module.exports.hostEmailPassword = ""

 Fill empty quotation marks with your database connect link, chosen email address and its password (the code that Gmail generated).
 Afterwards, open a terminal in project directory and run command:

+    npm install

+It will install all dependencies needed to launch Gatopedia.
+It may take some time.
+When its done, type:

     tsc